Fort Myers Brain Injury Lawyer

 The Florida Department of Health reports the median admission charge for non-fatal TBI injury hospitalizations is more than $46,000.
 That figure can quickly snowball when brain injuries prove long-term.

-Helping victims of traumatic brain injury recover damages from negligent parties is a top priority for the personal injury lawyers at The Garvin Law Firm.What is a Traumatic Brain Injury?
+Helping victims of traumatic brain injury recover damages from negligent parties is a top priority for the personal injury lawyers at Garvin Injury Law.What is a Traumatic Brain Injury?

 The National Institute of Neurological Disorders and Stroke define traumatic brain injury (TBI) as a form of acquired brain injury resulting from sudden trauma that does damage to the brain.
 It can happen when the head suddenly and violently strikes an object or when an object pierces the skull and enters brain tissue.